8 ways to outline a novel (article) - Robbie Blair

 Here are some general tips that you’ll want to account for in your outlining process:

-Fill gaps in your narrative.
+Fill gaps in your narrative and make sure everything flows from one scene to another.
 Find the missing piece between plot points that ties them together.
-If your character is a happy-go-lucky fellow in one scene and a crazy murderer in the next… well you’re probably going to need a scene in the middle to explain the decline of your character.
+If your character is a happy-go-lucky fellow in one scene and a crazy murderer in the next… well you’re probably going to need a scene somewhere in there that explains the sudden decline of your character.

 Don’t be afraid to deviate from your outline.
-You’ll sometimes get an idea that that doesn’t fit in your story so far.
+While outlining, you’ll sometimes get an idea that doesn’t fit in the plot you’ve laid out so far for your story.
 This is normal.
-Your outline will almost certainly be changing around drastically as you plan things out so if a new idea makes your story better overall you can always just try to shift things around a bit.
-Make sure to account for it in the rest of the story though!
-You don’t want any loose ends or unfulfilled promises.
+Your outline will almost certainly be changing around drastically as you plan things out, so if a new idea makes your story better overall, don’t be afraid to shift things around a bit.
+Make sure to account for those changes in the rest of the story though!
+You don’t want any loose ends, an unnatural flow, or unfulfilled promises.

 Start at the end and work backwards.
-When I outline, the first thing I like to do is figure out how my stories will end.
-From there I figure out what caused this final event, then what caused the event that caused the final event… This helps make sure that each element feels like a natural result of the previous one.
+Not everyone likes this method, but when I outline, the first thing I like to do is figure out how my stories will end.
+From there I figure out what caused this final event, then what caused the event that caused the final event… This helps make sure that each element feels like a natural result of the previous one, and results in a planned and satisfying ending.

 Each scene must have a purpose.
-Ask yourself what you’re trying to achieve?
-Maybe you want to get an emotional reaction from your readers, a change in your character or a development in your plot.
-Usually you want your scene to serve multiple purposes but you always need at least one.
+An big action scene makes for a good hook, but gets boring quick unless we are given a reason to care.
+Ask yourself what you’re trying to achieve with each scene you write.
+Maybe you want to get an emotional reaction from your readers, show development in your characters, or advance your plot.
+Usually you want your scene to serve multiple purposes (this tends to make them more interesting), but you always need at least one reason to have the scene.

 Start a book with a heavier focus on your characters.
-Readers can waaaay more easily get attached to specific characters than the world or the plot itself.
-Starting your story with a ton of exposition will just deter your readers.
-Hook them in with amazing characters and then they’ll actually be interested in learning more.
+Most readers get way more attached to characters than they do to the world or the plot itself.
+Starting your story with a ton of exposition will just bore and potentially scare away your readers.
+Hook them in with amazing characters and then they’ll actually be interested in learning more later on.

-Each section should be self contained.
-Don’t force the reader to remember something that happened previously in the story.
-As much as possible you want to tell people important info right when they need it so they don’t forget.
+Each section of your story should be self contained.
+Don’t force the reader to remember something that happened fifty pages ago, because they probably won’t unless it was significant to the story.
+As much as possible you want to tell people important info right when they need it, so they don’t forget.
 Wait as late as possible to make it an exciting reveal.
 If you absolutely have to rehash old information, find an interesting way to remind the reader.

 The events that occur in a story are important but what matters more is their effect on the characters.
-If the characters aren’t invested in the plot, the reader probably won’t be either (because readers get attached to characters!).
-As much as possible, give the plot lasting effects on your characters.
+What does it mean to your main character that the king was assassinated?
+If the characters aren’t invested in something, there’s a good change the reader won’t be either.
+(Remember, readers get attached to characters!)
+As much as possible, focus on the things that affect your characters.
+The more characters are directly impacted by and involved in the story, the more the reader will be drawn in.

 Always remember your purpose.
-Review the section on your stories purpose if you haven’t already but essentially your purpose is what you want your story to achieve.
+Review the section on your story’s purpose if you haven’t already, but essentially your purpose is what you want your story to achieve.
 Each plot point you insert into your story should serve/reinforce or at least not detract from your purpose(s).
 I like to have my purposes big and bold at the top of my outline as a constant reminder to myself.

 - Consider the “Yes but…” or “No and…” method.
 The purpose of this method is to maintain conflict throughout your story and keep a causal chain of events.
 In every scene ask yourself, do your characters succeed in what they’re trying to do?
 Your answer should be one of the following: